USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 		.. py:function:: r0 = ( u0 , v0 )

-			:param float u0: spot size in the :math:`{\bf u}` direction.
+			:param float u0: spot size at the vacuum waist in the :math:`{\bf u}` direction.
 Note this is **not necessarily** the spot size in the first coordinate of the standard basis.
 Spot size is measured at :math:`1/e` point of the field amplitude.
 			:param float v0: spot size in the :math:`{\bf v}` direction.

 		.. py:function:: mode = ( mu , mv )